ci-compass/es-simple-cluster/README.md

 Flink SQL> CREATE TABLE gtsm_etl (

-    -- one column mapped to the 'id' Avro field of the Kafka key `key_site` STRING,
+    -- one column mapped to the 'id' Avro field of the Kafka key -- in our example that filed is 'site'
+    `key_site` STRING,

     -- a few columns mapped to the Avro fields of the Kafka value